oracle-livelabs/apex/apex-professional-hol17/implementing-security-inapp.md

 Application security is very important for the majority of applications.
 You must ensure that users enter valid credentials.
 Generally, username and password (Authentication) and the logged-in user has appropriate rights within the application (Authorization).

 Estimated Time: 20 minutes

 ### Downloads

 - Did you miss out on trying the previous labs?
-Don’t worry!
+Don't worry!
 You can download the application from **[here](files/online-shopping-cart-10.sql)** and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

 ## Task 1: Implement Social Sign In(Google) Authentication in Online Shopping Application.

- In this hands-on lab, you create a Social Sign-in authentication scheme to enable Google Authentication.
+ You create a Social Sign-in authentication scheme in this hands-on lab to enable Google Authentication.

  1. Log in to Google's developer [console](https://console.developers.google.com).